Equip the adults.

 Free resources to evaluate the workshop.

 The full card deck is available for free download.
-Review the content with your team before commissioning a session.
-Browse the free card decks →
+Review the content before commissioning a session.

 Hosting an actual workshop requires the full method — script, pedagogical guidance, facilitator notes — which is available in the book.
+Get the book →

 Bring the workshop to your school or university.